GBOML/GBOML/docs/source/installation.rst

 If the make worked properly, an executable called runDsp and a shared library named libDsp should be created in the *src* subfolder of the build directory.
 Additional information can be found `here <https://github.com/Argonne-National-Laboratory/DSP/blob/master/docs/install.md>`__.

-Highs
+HiGHS
 ~~~~~
-To install Highs please download the solver from https://highs.dev/.
+To install HiGHS please download the solver from https://highs.dev/.
 The Python API is embedded in GBOML.
+However, you need the HiGHS shared object on your library path.

 Testing
 -------